hbowden/entrygen/README.md

 the `entrygen` directory.
 Finally build with `go build entrygen.go`.

 # Usage
 To generate syscall entry files run `./entrygen -os platform`.
-Replace platform with operating system you want to build entry sources for.
+Replace platform with the operating system you want to build entry sources for.
 So to build entry sources for `FreeBSD` run `./entrygen -os freebsd`, or `./entrygen -os darwin` to build entry sources for `macOS`.
 If you leave off the `-os` option `entrygen` will build entry sources for the system it is running on.

 # Design